 Embodying the true spirit of hospitality, The Barn Restaurant is a neighborhood gathering place, yet very friendly to out-of-towners.
 We say delicious food and caring friends are good for the soul.
 Enjoy waterfront dining from the deck overlooking a small lake and fountain.

 Barn customers can choose from a delectable array of freshly prepared farm-to-table, all day breakfasts, lunches, and hand-crafted pastries/baked desserts Tues.-Sun., 7 a.m.-2 p.m.
 Catering for special events is also available.
-Reservations for dinners and parties of seven are recommended.
+Reservations for parties of seven are recommended.

 The Barn at Historic Sappington House is located near the intersection of Interstates-44 and -270 and less than 20 minutes from the Gateway Arch.
 The Barn proprietor Karen Mott, chefs Kathy Schmidt and Dana Jones, baker Sherry Dauphin and staff will set before you a mouthwatering meal that you will not soon forget!